Adnan-13/user-service-api/README.md

 ## Usage

 The API is now running on `http://localhost:2525`.
 You can use a tool like [Postman](https://www.postman.com/) to test the API.
-Alos inside the `postman` directory you will find a file called `User_Service.postman_collection.json`.
+Also inside the `postman` directory you will find a file called `User_Service.postman_collection.json`.
 You can import this file into Postman and you will find all the routes and their descriptions in the collection.
 You can use this to test the API.

 The API has authentication and authorization.
 You need to register a user and then login to get a token.
 You can then use the token to access the protected routes.
 There are three roles in the system: `BASIC_USER`, `ADMIN`, and `MODERATOR`.